chef-boneyard/private-chef-administration/source/installation/ha.rst

 .. code-block:: bash

-  $ drbdadm primary pc0 -—force
+  $ drbdadm primary --force pc0

 *Make the bootstrap server primary for DRBD on Ubuntu*